Jailbreaking on Text-to-Video Models via Scene Splitting Strategy: SceneSplit

 \subsection{Scene Splitting}

-The first stage of SceneSplit, Scene Splitting, is a process that transforms a single prompt with high direct harmfulness into a set of scenes with low harmfulness that is difficult for a T2V model's safety filters to detect.
+The first stage of SceneSplit, Scene Splitting, is a process that transforms a single prompt with high direct harmfulness into a set of scenes with low harmfulness.
+This component specifically targets the pre-processing safety filters commonly employed in T2V models.
 This process consists of two key techniques: (1) Scene Division: A harmful narrative is divided into a sequence of 2 to 5 procedural scenes to establish the structural framework for constraining the generative output space.
 (2) Paraphrasing: The language of each scene is transformed into more benign expressions to lower the prompt's measurable direct harmfulness.

 This transformation is automated via an LLM, which prioritizes using a proven strategy retrieved from the Strategy Library $L$ to enhance efficiency.
 If a suitable strategy is found, the LLM uses it as a guide; otherwise, it performs the scene splitting on its own.
 The detailed process of the Strategy Library and its update process is described in Section~\ref{strategy update}.